 Much to my dismay, I didn't like the undertone or color of any of them.
 I realized putting a white-white paint was much too white for my house, as there is going to be A LOT of it due to size.
 I also didn't like colors with yellow undertones when the sun hit the house.

-- Snowbound by Sherwin Williams- too white
+- Snowbound by Sherwin Williams- very white with a pink undertone

 - Eider White by Sherwin Williams- purple undertone